 Other diagnostic techniques

-- Is the technique of choice for prenatal diagnosis before 12 weeks of, for example:
+- Is the technique of choice for invasive prenatal diagnosis before 15 weeks.

 - Results are rapid.